 TravelingSalesmanExact

-This is a simple Julia package to solve the travelling salesman problem using an Dantzig-Fulkerson-Johnson algorithm.
+This is a simple Julia package to solve the traveling salesman problem using an Dantzig-Fulkerson-Johnson algorithm.
 I learned about this kind of algorithm from the very nice blog post http://opensourc.es/blog/mip-tsp which also has a Julia implementation.
-In the symmetric case, the implementation in this package uses the symmetry of the problem to reduce the number of variables, and essentially is the most basic version of the algorithms described by (Pferschy and Staněk, 2017) (i.e. no warmstarts or clustering methods for subtour elimination as a presolve step).
+In the symmetric case, the implementation in this package uses the symmetry of the problem to reduce the number of variables, and is similar to the "reduced clustering" version of the algorithms described by (Pferschy and Staněk, 2017), using TravelingSalesmanHeuristics to warmstart the solves with good solutions, as well as splitting the problem into subproblems using Clustering.jl to obtain some good subtour elimination constraints.

 Setup